Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Establishment of a quantization-based description of analytical ptychography

 where the expectancy $N_{e^-}$ is first estimated by averaging the known values of $n\left(\vec{r}_s\right)$.

 Finally, as an alternative to a strict detection event-wise approach, GPRI can be extended back to the original continuous description of the acquired intensity through

 with arbitrary normalization.
 This then shows the universality of the methodology with regards to data format.
-It is also interesting to note that equation \ref{eq:continuousWDDGPRI} entails a convolutive formulation for the WDD process.
+It is also interesting to note that this expression entails a convolutive formulation for the WDD process.
 From the mathematical viewpoint, this is consistent with the Fourier convolution theorem.
+As was noted in the introduction, another parallel can be made between equation \ref{eq:continuousWDDGPRI} and the OBF-STEM method \cite{Ooe2021,Ooe2023,Ooe2024,Ooe2026}, at least in the case where its is applied on single pixels of a DED.
+This is discussed in more details in subsection \ref{subsec:comparisontoOBF}.